-F. Written Decision

-Any decisions to deny an application for the placement, construction, modification of telecommunication towers for cellular or personal communication service, or specialized radio mobile service shall be conveyed to the applicant in writing, together with the summary of the evidence which supports a denial of the application.
+- F. Written decision.
+Any decisions to deny an application for the placement, construction, or modification of telecommunication towers for cellular or personal communication service, or specialized radio mobile service shall be conveyed to the applicant in writing, together with the summary of the evidence which supports a denial of the application.
 A copy of the minutes of the meeting, which contains some of the evidence, may be used in place of or in addition to other summaries.
-The decision shall further contain the date at which the public body denied the application.
-The applicant has thirty (30) days after the denial of the application, within which to seek judicial review.
-Therefore, the City will attempt to give notice in writing within five (5) business days of the denial of the application, unless the applicant or applicant's representative was present in the meeting at which the denial was announced.
+The decision shall further contain the date at which the city council denied the application.
+The applicant has 30 days after the denial of the application, within which to seek judicial review.
+Therefore, the city will attempt to give notice in writing within five business days of the denial of the application, unless the applicant or applicant's representative was present in the meeting at which the denial was announced. - G. Proprietary powers reserved.
+Nothing in this section concerning the regulation of what is legally permissible or legally forbidden interferes with the proprietary right of the city council to control the property held in the city's name or in the name of any of its trusts as either a corporate owner or as public trustee.